A Design-Based Model of the Aortic Valve for Fluid-Structure Interaction

 \section{Limitations}

 While many in vitro studies use a box-shaped valve tester, downstream hemodynamics are affected by the geometry, and testing in a model aortic root or beating heart would be a step forward.
 Despite testing an extensive variety of constitutive laws, we use a highly-specific, fiber-based constitutive law, in contrast to a more standard, three-dimensional hyperelastic formulation with a volumetric penalty term.
+Valve performance over many cardiac cycles may degrade if the springs connecting layers of the model are not stiff enough.
 Bending rigidity is not included, nor is shear tension, though both are expected to be small.
 We leave a direct comparison of such models for future work.
 Anatomical details such as the nodules of Arantius, which may introduce some bending rigidity, were omitted.
 Finally, tuning of the models is highly manual; automating the tuning process would be a significant step forward.